thiagobien/ACL/workshop/03_Monolith_to_Microservices/2_Extract_UI_From_Monolith/README.md

 ## Step 2: Decouple the UI from the Monolith

-1. For this step we need the `tm-ui-v1` sub-project.
+1. Switch to the `tm-ui-v1` directory.

-1. (optional) Check Configuration of Proxy and ReverseProxy in `tm-ui-v1/httpd.conf`:
+1. (optional) Check configuration of Proxy and ReverseProxy in `tm-ui-v1/httpd.conf`:
     ```
     ProxyPass "/rest" "http://backend-xxx.xxx/rest"
     ProxyPassReverse "/rest" "http://backend-xxx.xxx/rest"